jay-kav/Trip-Planner/user_manual/user_manual.md

 </div>

 - If you are the owner, an "X" icon will appear next to members' names.
-- Once clicked, you will be shown a text box.
+- Once clicked, you will be shown a confirmation text box.
-- Enter the username of the member you want to add.
 - Click "Remove Member" to confirm.
 - Click "Cancel" if you don't wish to continue.